Many have heard the word, yet still wonder: What is maca? How can maca powder be of help?

 Maca is rich in vitamins and minerals that support healthy immune and nervous systems.
 It’s more potassium than a banana and has B vitamins, iron, calcium, zinc, magnesium, and copper.
 Vitamin A is essential for healthy vision and skin, Vitamin C helps us fight colds and flu, Vitamin E is a potent antioxidant, and iron helps transport oxygen around our bodies.

 Maca root is thought to support hormonal health, and studies show that maca may help balance hormones in women and men.
 Maca may also help support a healthy libido and improve fertility in men and women.

-May aid mental focus and mood
+It may aid mental focus and mood.

-It May have anti-inflammatory properties
+It May have anti-inflammatory properties.